 Avram has now proven - to himself as well as the world - that he cannot be moved from his appointed mission on behalf of the Creator by any of the usual weapons of mass distraction.
 He is not enticed in the slightest by offers of material wealth.
-He does not cower in fear before powerful men, their arsenals of high-powered weaponry, or their armies.
-And neither is he even the least bit interested in, much less swayed from his mission by, any man's promises of position or prestige.
+He does not cower before powerful men.
+He is not intimidated by armies, arsenals, or oppression.
+Neither is he swayed from the mission the Creator has assigned him by anyone's promises of pleasure, position, or prestige.
 As Rudyard Kipling said in his beautiful exhortation "If":

 &lt;sup>1 All rights with respect to this publication are reserved to the author, William G. Bullock, Sr. also known as 'the Rabbi's son'.
 Reproduction of material from any Rabbi's son lesson without written permission of William G. Bullock, Sr. is prohibited.
-Copyright 2023, William G. Bullock, Sr.
+Copyright 2024, William G. Bullock, Sr.